 What news division has been able to uncover that?

-Our investigative reporters did, our ensemble team did.
+Our investigative reporters did.

-We know now that James Baker, the number one lawyer at the Justice Department, he wanted to indict Hillary on the espionage act.
+We know now that James Baker, the number one lawyer at the Justice Department, he wanted to indict Hillary on the Espionage Act.

 It's obvious she committed that crime.

-You want obstruction of justice?
+You want obstruction to justice?

 Hillary.

-Subpoenaed emails deleted, asset wash your hard drive, beat up your devices, take out SIM cards.
+Acid wash your hard drive, beat up your devices, take out SIM cards.

 So nobody in the media now cares about any of that.